Blog

 Affordable access to art supplies and amenities

-Coworking spaces can offer these amenities to their members to rent at a fraction of the cost than if members were to buy them for themselves.
+Coworking spaces can offer these amenities to rent at a fraction of the cost compared to if someone were to purchase them themselves.

 Not only is this an opportunity for coworking operators to create additional revenue streams, but it’s also an affordable solution for people who don’t want to spend money on pricey licenses and audio equipment for a handful of uses.